Passer au contenu principal

 Figure 12.5 Loading goats at dawn.

-Source: Chris Ferguson from the ‘Life and Light in the Western Region Photo Competition’.
+Source: Chris Ferguson from the ‘Life and Light in the Western Region Photo Competition’

-Maintaining pastoral land condition and avoiding issues such as soil erosion and feed degredation relies on having control over total grazing pressure.
+Maintaining pastoral land condition and avoiding issues such as soil erosion and feed degradation relies on having control over total grazing pressure (TGP).
 As unmanaged goat populations contribute to total grazing pressure, their inclusion in either a management program or control program is required to minimise the risk of overgrazing on the property.
-Controlling populations also presents the opportunitiy to capitalise on unmanaged populations moving through the landscape.
-Goats also have different grazing patterns to sheep, with a preference for browsing shrubs and trees, and therefore at appropriate stocking densities will increase the utilisation of available feed resources.

 Legislation on the management of rangeland goats varies from state to state and you should adhere to regulations specific to your jurisdiction.